Remembrance Day In Canada

 Why A Poppy For Remembrance?

-The poppy is worn from the last Friday in October until the end of ceremonies on November 11th, in honour of the millions of Canadians who have served and continue to serve in the Canadian Forces during times of war, conflict, and peace.
+The poppy is worn in Canada from the last Friday in October until the end of ceremonies on November 11th, to honor the millions of Canadians who have served and continue to serve in the Canadian Forces during times of war, conflict, and peace.

 Remembrance Day Books for Kids